How To Legally Own A Gun In Kenya

 Here’s How To Apply:

-- Express your interest of owning a gun by making an application to the officer in charged of licensing firearms.
+- Express your interest in owning a gun by making an application to the officer in charge of licensing firearms.

 - Fill in application forms at the Chief Licensing Officer at the firearms office, Nairobi.

-- With a certificate of good conduct from the Directorate of Criminal Investigation (DCI), submit the application form at a nearby police station at fee of Sh2000.
+- With a certificate of good conduct from the Directorate of Criminal Investigation (DCI), submit the application form at a nearby police station at a fee of Sh2000.

 - Vetting process by the National Intelligence Service (NIS) and another by the Firearms Licensing Board (This can either be approved or rejected).